justb4/osmdata.xyz/docker/README.md

 # Using docker-compose (recommended)

-May change PBF URL in the [docker-compose file](docker-compose.yml):
+May change PBF URL in the [docker-compose file](docker-compose.yml).
+The example here uses the "Bremen" OSM PBF dataset.

 ```
    environment: